 The first night will be hard as this will be your puppy’s first time away from mum.
 It’s quite likely your new puppy will cry.
 This is because they have been used to company.
 Here’s five tips for your puppy’s first night:

 Before you bring your puppy home, take a small blanket to the breeder and ask them to put this in with your puppy and litter mates.
 Your puppy will then have something that smells familiar, which can provide comfort during those first few nights.

 2. Make time for play

-Spend time playing with your puppy before bedtime to keep them awake until you are ready to turn in.
+Spend time playing with your puppy before bedtime, but don’t over-excite them, to keep them awake until you are ready to turn in.

 3. Prepare for toilet trips

 Take your puppy to the toilet – bear in mind you may need to take a few toilet trips during the night.

 4. Get into a bedtime routine